|

 trademark with fraudulent intention.
 Then in 1838 the

 Chancery Court in Millington v.
 Foc ,( 3 My.
 Cr.
-338)

-defendant were or could be passed off as the goods of the
+the defendant were or could be passed off as the goods of

-came into existence.
-Subsequently the Chancery Courts went
+passing-off action came into existence.
+Subsequently the

-further and considered that a trademark was a property which
+Chancery Courts went further and considered that a

-could be acquired like any other property and the invasion
+trademark was a property which could be acquired like any

-of such a right would afford the owner a remedy similar in
+afford the owner a remedy similar in all respects to those

-all respects to those attached to any other property-vide
+attached to any other property-vide Clement v.

-Clement v.
 Maddick (1859 1 Giff.
-98) This is how
+98) This is how the cause of

-is still in force in this country up to the present moment.
+still in force in this country up to the present moment.

 The relevant portion of this section reads:

-"When the defendant invades or threatens to invade the
+"When the defendant invades or threatens to invade

-may grant a perpetual injunction."
+Court may grant a perpetual injunction."

 Explanation